cbswj/test/README.md

 After the compression phase stops, the resulting compression ratio is not exactly the same as the target compression ratio.
 To fit the target compression ratio, we use a binary search algorithm to determine the nullifying threshold T .
 The compression ratio γ is actually a monotonous function of the threshold T , i.e. γ = g(T ).
 However, the explicit expression of the function g(·) is not known.
 Given a target compression threshold γ∗, we want to derive the threshold used to nullifying the sparse groups, i.e. T∗ = g−1(γ∗), where g−1(·) is the inverse function of g(·).
 The binary search approach shown in Algorithm 2 starts with an initial threshold T0 and a step s.
 It adjusts the threshold T according to the values of the current and target compression ratio.
 The step s is halved if the target compression ratio sits between the previous one γn−1 and the current one γn.
 The searching procedure stops if final compression ratio γn is closed enough to the target, i.e., |γn − γ∗| ≤ C.

+3.5.
+Gradient based adjustment of learning rate

+In the ResNet basic block, both of the two 3 × 3 convolutional layers are attached a sparsity-inducing matrix A1 and A2, namely, 1×1 convolutional layers.
+We empirically find that the gradient of the first sparsity-inducing matrix is larger than that of the second.
+Thus, it is easier for the first matrix to jump to a point with larger average group `2 norms.
+This results in unbalanced compression of the two sparsity-inducing matrices since the same nullifying threshold is used for all of the layers.
+That is, much more channels of A2 are compressed than that of the first one.
+This is not a desired compression approach since both of the two layers are equally important.
+A balanced compression between them is preferred.
+To solve this problem, we adjust the learning rate of the first and second sparsity-inducing matrices according to their gradients.
+Let the ratio of the average group `2 norm between the gradients of the matrices be Then the learning rate of the first convolution is divided byρm.
+We empirically set m = 1.35